Lithill/Plant-Planner/README.md

    3. Solution: Did not change code on the delete route when added the list-by-water-date functionality

 5.
-   1. Expected behaviour: Plant form will submit when user only fills out common name, water interval and last watered
-   2. Actual behaviour: Plant form also needs notes filled in before it will submit
+   1. Expected behaviour: When user is deleted, user should be redirected back to register page, and not appear signed in
+   2. Actual behaviour: When user is deleted, user looks like they are on "My Plants" page, and can see "Logout" on the navbar
+   3. Solution: Change instructions, and add logout to the routes file

+6.
+   1. Expected behaviour: Cannot see plant that belongs to a deleted user
+   2. Actual behaviour: Can see plant after deleting the user. (this means that cascade delete isn't working AND user auth isn't working on the single plant page.
+Is user somehow still logged in?
+Is the model not set up correctly?)
    3. Solution:

-6.
+7.
-   1. Expected behaviour:
+   1. Expected behaviour: Individual plant pages should only be visible to logged-in user
-   2. Actual behaviour:
+   2. Actual behaviour: Individual plant pages can be viewed by other users and people not logged in
    3. Solution:

 ### Known Bugs